-At the tourist-centric boutiques, they anticipate a lot of new customers coming in just asking to buy Birkins, Kellys, and Constance bags, and depending on luck and good timing, it IS possible for someone with no purchase history to be offered one of those bags for sale on the same day.
+At the tourist-centric boutiques, they anticipate a lot of new customers coming in just asking to buy the most popular styles like Birkins, Kellys, and Constance bags.
+And depending on luck and good timing, it IS possible for someone with no purchase history to be offered one of those bags for sale on the same day.
 At a boutique serving mostly local customers, having a relationship with a sales associate is much more key.

 My experience at the Paris Flagship Store

 There are many reasons for Hermes fans to plan a visit to the flagship 24 rue du Faubourg Saint-Honorè location while in Paris.
 The store is a trove of beautiful accessories, but also this is one of the main locations where a customer can walk in for the first time and potentially purchase a bag that same day.
 From my personal observations when I visited and from my friends’ experiences, the bag-buying process at this location seems more “equitable” and subject to random luck compared to the majority of other Hermes boutiques.
 And lastly, Hermes retail pricing in Europe is more favorable, especially with a VAT refund and the EUR to USD value in recent years.

 1. Request an appointment online (via this site that works ONLY on mobile phones).